Documentation style tools#

 Vale is a tool for maintaining a consistent style and voice in your documentation.
 Its configuration is defined in a .vale.ini file in the library’s doc folder.
 For PyAnsys libraries, Vale is configured to apply the guidelines in the Google developer documentation style guide, along with any custom Ansys rules and terminology lists, to reStructuredText (RST) and Markdown (MD) files.

-After a PyAnsys team member implements Vale in your PyAnsys library, you can check any content changes that you make in supported files locally.
+When Vale is implemented in your PyAnsys library, you can check any content changes that you make in supported files locally.

 In the library’s doc folder, download the package with this command: